felipelincoln/albion-blackmarket-arbitrage/README.md

 # albion-blackmarket-comparison
-Compares prices from Caerleon market to the Black Market
+Compares prices from city's market to the Black Market

 Download this repository, `cd` into it and type:

 ``
-python3 py/retriever.py items/<file>
+python3 py/retriever.py items/<file> <city>
 ``

 chosing the file you want from the following: